Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Shock and Awe: Volten is described as having a super conductor body.
 After becoming a monster, his electrical ability seems to have increased drastically.

-Lin LinLin Lin (or Ring Ring, depending on the translator) is a martial artist and user of the Palm Bell Fist.
+Ring-Ring (or Lin-Lin, depending on the translatornote ) is a martial artist and user of the Palm Bell Fist.

 - Anime Chinese Girl: Her look seems to invoke this trope.
 Resemblances to Chun-Li have been noted by several.

 - Faux Action Girl: She is rumored to stand at the top of female martial artists.
 However, she was beaten by Max without any trouble (although Max disagreed) and was called a lightweight by Zakos.
 Comparatively, considering how overpowered some characters in One Punch Man are, she'd be an average martial artist of the lot.